-Key systems largely fall into two main types – those that are protected against unauthorised duplication/copying, and those that are not.
+Firstly, key systems largely fall into two main types – those that are protected against unauthorised duplication/copying, and those that are not.
 Following a legal test case, dhf produced a best practice guide “How to obtain Key Copy Protection” providing authoritative, independent advice relating to this subject.
 A copy of the document is available below.

-We recognise that on occasion, system owners and administrators may want key holders to individually source replacement and duplicate keys, locally and independent of any control.
+However, we recognise that on occasion, system owners and administrators may want key holders to individually source replacement and duplicate keys, locally and independent of any control.
 Allowing locally sourced keys will inevitably result in a reduction of any system security, however this is balanced by the need for convenience.
 For these applications we have a range of OPEN PROFILE key systems and although they do not attain the same level of key security as our PATENT systems, they do provide an accepted level or convenience over security.